Covid-19 coronavirus: Waitakere Hospital changes protocols after nurses air Covid-19 concerns

 Last week, three nurses at Waitakere Hospital tested positive for Covid-19 after working with patients transferred from the St Margaret's residential aged care home where there was an outbreak.

-More than 50 staff were temporarily stood down and treated as probable cases and more than 140 staff have been tested as a precaution.
+More than 50 staff were temporarily stood down and after contact-tracing 36 are being treated as probable cases and still away from work.
+More than 140 staff have been tested as a precaution.

 The hospital's protocol meant nurses who'd treated the coronavirus patients could work on different wards on subsequent shifts, providing "appropriate precautions" were taken.